-So far, market researchers haven’t come up with applicable solutions to overcome these obstacles.
-We made it our task to find one and developed an intelligent algorithm for efficient concept testing which relies on principles of the Bayesian Bandit.
+We made it our task to overcome these obstacles and developed an intelligent algorithm for efficient concept testing which relies on principles of the Bayesian Bandit.
 During field our algorithm learns which concepts are more promising based on answers provided so far and distributes further respondents to more promising concepts adaptively and in real-time.
-Together with Research Now SSI, Factworks investigated the effectiveness of our adaptive algorithm (we called “ADA”) in an online study in the U.K. and Germany.
+Together with Dynata, Factworks investigated the effectiveness of the adaptive algorithm in an online study in the U.K..

 The benefits of using this approach include: